 Students will receive an Honors medallion at graduation if they have:

 Meet the Professor Night is an event where Honors faculty give presentations about the classes they are offering in the fall or spring semester to recruit potential students.
 This event also provides students the opportunity to meet with and talk to professors about their classes.
 Traditionally Meet the Professor Night provides the first opportunity for Honors students to sign up for the next semester's honors courses.
-In addition, the event is a great way to meet other Honors students and professors, share pizza and discuss the Honors course schedule.

 Yes, if you want to discuss options, request an appointment at firstname.lastname@example.org for advising.